 Does this financial product have a sustainable investment objective?
-Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as its objective: % objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in sustainable under the EU economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make investments with a social objective: any sustainable investments system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as its objective: % objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not with an environmental objective in qualify as environmentally sustainable under the EU economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make investments with a social objective: any sustainable investments aligned with the Taxonomy or not.

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or that the investee companies follow good governance
+Sustainable investments with an environmental objective might be investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or that the investee companies follow good governance practices.